awangenh/Classic-Supervised-Classifiers-for-Semantic-Segmentation/README.md

 ![results](https://user-images.githubusercontent.com/8596365/58821615-d7839d80-860b-11e9-8804-c6ac874da926.png)

+These 10 combinations of texure descritptors and classifiers are available in the code of this git.

 ## precisionCal

 This tool computes, for a list of results and their respective ground truths, two precision measures (F1 score and Jaccard index), and saves this data in a yml file.